ultralytics/ultralytics/docs/en/guides/workouts-monitoring.md

 video_writer.release()
 ```

+This setup writes the monitored video to an output file.
+For more details, refer to the [Workouts Monitoring with Save Output](#workouts-monitoring-using-ultralytics-yolo11) section.

 ### Can I run workout monitoring on a webcam instead of a video file?

 Yes, you can use a webcam for real-time workout monitoring.
 Replace the video source with your webcam feed as shown below: